APACTestDrive/Container-Native-Development-with-OKE/LabGuide400.md

   ![](images/400/42.png)

 - On the service page, you will see a column called **External endpoints**.
-Once the load balancer has finished provisioning, the External endpoints column will be populated with a link to the product catalog application.
+Once the load balancer has finished provisioning, the External endpoints column will be populated with a link to the CafeSupremo application.
 If the link is not shown yet, wait a few minutes, refresh your browser, and check again.
 Once the link is displayed, click it to launch the site in a new tab.

 - You should see the CafeSupremo site load successfully, validating that our new Kubernetes deployment and service were created correctly.
 Let's test the CafeSupremo functionality of the catalog.
 However, you may have noticed that the page may not have been rendered correctly as the graphics are oversized.